-For nearly 5 years, the charity teams have been on the streets of the United Kingdom, helping our homeless ex-service personnel when and where possible.
+For over 13 years the charity teams have been on the streets of the United Kingdom, helping our homeless ex-service personnel when and where possible.

 This meant a big displacement of the homeless and now you will find our teams all over the city, every Wednesday and Sunday 52 weeks of the year .
 You will find the charity team feeding , clothing and giving free advice and help to our homeless ex-service personnel.

 OUTREACH VEHICLE HERO 3

 This vehicle is the first of the charity's three outreach vehicles which are custom built with microwave, hot water boiler and hand washing facilities.
 Above the bulk head is built-in storage for food and in the back racked storage for sleeping bags- full range of kit to give a lifeline to our lads and lasses rough sleeping on our streets.

 This vehicle was kindly donated by our charity patron Mr Barry Albin OBE through his company F.A Albin & Sons who repatriated all our fallen heroes from the Armed Services.
 HERO 3, like all our outreach vehicles, carry a 5 star food hygiene certificate and first aid kits.

 It is with great sadness that Barry passed away in 2015, but his legacy will always be appreciated.

 Hero 5 down on the sea front in Brighton headed by former Royal Marine David Lilburn MBE.